The Karate Guard: Plot

 The remainder of the short deals with Tom's attempts to catch Jerry, unaware of Momo-sumo.
 As soon as Jerry rings the gong, Momo-sumo deals with Tom by tying him to a lawnmower and launching him into a garbage truck.
 Tom tries again, grabbing Jerry through an open kitchen window.
 Momo-sumo arrives and chops Tom's backside.
 Tom yelps quickly, puts Jerry back and falls to the ground.
 When Tom puts pillow-like earmuffs on Momo-sumo, he dings to show Jerry that his guard can't hear his gong.
 After Tom dings the gong close to Momo-sumo's ear, Momo-sumo wakens and shoots Tom into the air, where he lands on a falling gutter.
 Jerry does everything he can to anger Tom and Tom begins to chase him again.
 They run down the street into a toy store, where Jerry hides in a toy airplane.
 Jerry turns it on, pilots it, and scalps Tom's head and then shaves Tom's body with the propeller.
 Tom gets into a larger toy airplane and chases Jerry's plane in a dogfight-like chase, shredding Jerry's plane with his propeller.
 Jerry gongs for Momo-sumo and Tom slams into Momo-sumo's chest, causing Tom to disintegrate.
 Momo-sumo sweeps him up and throws him in a trash can.
 A panicked Tom calls an exterminator, Butch, along with three more cats to remove Momo-sumo from the household.
 They fire paintballs at Momo-sumo, who is thrown by the force into the swimming pool.
 Tom then breaks out laughing.
 However, Momo-sumo then grabs Tom and squashes him into a bowling ball which he uses to, literally, strike the cats out of the garden.

 In the final scene, Jerry and Momo-sumo are watching television (which displays the battered exterminator cats) and eating popcorn, leading to Momo-sumo eating the whole popcorn and making Jerry ring the gong.
-However, instead of Momo-sumo, Tom arrives to serve more popcorn to Jerry and Momo-sumo and he kisses Momo-sumo's feet to apologize for his ill-treatment toward Jerry and beg for forgiveness.
+However, instead of Momo-sumo, Tom arrives to serve more popcorn to Jerry and Momo-sumo and he kisses Momo-sumo's feet to apologize for his ill-treatment towards Jerry and beg for forgiveness.
 Jerry happily dives into the popcorn.